josephsmithberger/XogotDocs/Documentation.docc/Manual/plugins/editor/making_plugins.md

 as a base to develop and test the plugins.

-The first thing you need for the editor to identify a new plugin is to create two files: a plugin.cfg for configuration and a tool script with the functionality.
-Plugins have a standard path like addons/plugin_name inside the project folder.
+The first thing you need for the editor to identify a new plugin is to create two files: a `plugin.cfg` for configuration and a tool script with the functionality.
+Plugins have a standard path like `addons/plugin_name` inside the project folder.
 Godot provides a dialog for generating those files and placing them where they need to be.

-In the main toolbar, click the Project dropdown.
-Then click Project Settings....
-Go to the Plugins tab and then click on the :button:`Create New Plugin` button in the top-right.
+In the main toolbar, click the `Project` dropdown.
+Then click `Project Settings...`.
+Go to the `Plugins` tab and then click on the :button:`Create New Plugin` button in the top-right.

 You will see the dialog appear, like so: